diaspd/Automation-Python/README.md

 ## 💻 Technologies

-This project was developed with the following technologies:
+This project was developed with the following technologie:

 -Python